Connecting to IBM DB2

 db2lswtchcli.exe -client -promote

-For a list of supported environments and required drivers for connecting to DB2, see Dundas BI - System Requirements for your version of Dundas BI.
+For more details on required drivers for connecting to DB2 in each environment, see Dundas BI - System Requirements for your version of Dundas BI.

-Provide credentials, and enter the Server and the Database name.
+Provide credentials, and the Server and the Database name.

 - The IBM DB2 data provider may not be able to connect to certain versions of DB2 such as AS/400.
 ODBC or JDBC drivers can be used instead.